Stairs3/Friday-hr/README.md

 finish about us :(
 Make footer mobile accessible
-Attatch header and footer to every page with magic MAKE BANNER!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Attatch header and footer to every page with magic decide uniform layout for each page (same fonts, sizes, margins) MAKE BANNER!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 Links: